 You will see a menu with many options.
-Use the Volume Down key to highlight the option that says ‘Wipe Cache Partition’.
+Use the Volume Down key to highlight the option that says ‘Wipe Cache Partition.

-Select the option by using the Power key and the process of wiping out the cache partition will initiate.
+Select the option by using the Power key, and the process of wiping out the cache partition will initiate.

 Solution No.7: Use The Manufacturer Specific PC Suite

-This may work if your phone turns on but turns off again after a minute or two.
+It may work if your phone turns on but turns off again after a minute or two.

 If nothing seems to work, perform a factory data reset.
 The steps for this are explained above.